2016 Sandown 500: Qualifying Race 2

 Qualifying Race 2 was held later on Saturday afternoon.
 Mostert made a slow start from second place and then ran wide at the first corner, dropping to eighth place.
-As he rejoined the circuit, Moffat was pushed into Cameron Waters, who went off the circuit and became bogged in the wet grass.
+As he rejoined the circuit, Moffat was pushed into Cam Waters, who went off the circuit and became bogged in the wet grass.
 The safety car was deployed to allow Waters' car to be retrieved.
 The race restarted on lap 5 and Tander put pressure on Whincup for the lead.
 McLaughlin passed Will Davison for third place on lap 6; he was followed by Coulthard on lap 8.
 Davison continued to struggle for pace, dropping to ninth by lap 11.
 Coulthard was pushed off the track by Van Gisbergen on lap 17 as the latter attempted a pass at Turn 9.
 Coulthard then made contact with Davison at Turn 12, causing Davison to run wide and lose positions to Tim Slade and Michael Caruso.
 Van Gisbergen slowed on the main straight to allow Coulthard back through.
 Coulthard was then told to redress his pass on Davison, which he did on the final lap.
 Whincup took victory to put himself and Dumbrell on pole position for Race 20.
 It was the pair's third consecutive pole position at the Sandown 500.
 Tander finished second ahead of Garry Rogers Motorsport teammates McLaughlin and Moffat.
 Mostert recovered to finish fifth, with James Courtney, Van Gisbergen, Slade, Caruso and Davison completing the top ten.